 Infinity Insurance company insured the Jeep driver who paid its $10,000 BI liability insurance limits.

-Driver Gets $20,000 for Scar on Finger, and Soft Tissue Injuries from Car Crash
+$20K Settlement for Scar on Finger, and Soft Tissue Injuries (Car Accident)

 Tracy suffered a cut to his finger.
 He also complained of shoulder pain and bruising to his leg and spine.